 Paying Gig Workers: Some freelancers may be hesitant to provide their social security numbers or bank account information, or they may just be unwilling to wait for a paper check to reach them by mail.
 Enabling secure collection of necessary tax information and a convenient way to pay or transfer funds will have value to companies using gig workers.

-Project Management for the Gig Economy: Since gig workers are not usually present in an office—especially during COVID-19.
-Also, gig workers often work for more than one business at any given moment and may work during unconventional hours.
+Project Management for the Gig Economy: Since gig workers are not usually present in an office, gig workers often work for more than one business concurrently and may work during unconventional hours.
 Businesses need a way to align schedules and reserve freelancer time for any necessary meetings.

 Gig workers provide an extremely valuable service and have an opportunity to meet these needs in a growing gig economy.
 With proper organization and management of gig workers, businesses can dip into a pool of talent without committing to full-time employment.
 Meanwhile, freelancers can bring a fresh perspective to a team’s needs while drawing inspiration from industry trends.
 Software developers hold the key to bringing it all together and provide effective tools to manage this growing trend.